moucho/dynamic-panel/README-en.md

 ## Known Issue

 GNOME panel experiences brief flickering during workspace transitions or when returning from the overview.
-This is caused by GNOME's system forcibly resetting panel styles during these actions.
+This is caused by GNOME forcibly resetting panel styles during these actions.
 As this is an underlying GNOME behavior, there is currently no external fix available.
 Therefore, this flickering issue is listed as a known and temporarily unresolvable problem.

 ## Floating Mode
 ![Floating Mode](readme_images/transparent.png)